 CPU Defines the Motherboard Socket

-One of the most important parameters the CPU defines is the Motherboard Socket.
+One of the essential parameters the CPU defines is the Motherboard Socket.

 A motherboard’s CPU socket is essentially the physical placeholder where the CPU sits on the motherboard.